Remarks on weak amalgamation and large conjugacy classes in non-archimedean groups: Ultrametric spaces

 Let $N \in \NN \cup \{\NN\}$.
 By $\KK_N$, we denote the class of all finite ultrametric spaces with rational distances, and such that every $r$-polygon has size at most $N$.
 We will regard $\KK_N$ as a class of structures with language consisting of binary relations $d_q(x,y)$, $q \in \QQ$, defined by $d_q(x,y)$ iff $d(x,y)=q$.
 Then the \fra limit $\Ury_N$ of $\KK_N$ is called the \emph{rational $N$-ultrametric Urysohn space}.

 Actually, we will be mostly interested in \emph{ordered ultrametric spaces}, i.e., ultrametric spaces $(X,d)$ endowed with a \emph{convex} linear ordering, i.e., a linear ordering $\prec$ satisfying

 for $x,y,z \in X$.
 Equivalently, a convex ordering of $X$ is an ordering $\prec$ induced by some linear ordering $\prec_B$ of balls that extends the inclusion ordering.
-That is, for a given ordering $\prec_B$ of balls, we define $\prec$ by
+That is, for a given such ordering $\prec_B$ of balls in $X$, we define $\prec$ by

 where $B_x$, $B_y$ are the unique balls of radius equal to $d(x,y)$, and such that $x \in B_x$, $y \in B_y$.
 By $\KK^\prec_N$, we denote the class of finite convexly ordered ultrametric spaces with rational distances, and such that every $r$-polygon has size at most $N$.
-Then the \fra limit $\Ury^\prec_N$ of $\KK^\prec_N$ is called the \emph{ordered rational $N$-ultrametric Urysohn space}.
+All $\KK^\prec_N$ are \fra classes, and their \fra limits $\Ury^\prec_N$ are called the \emph{ordered rational $N$-ultrametric Urysohn space}.

-We leave it to the reader to verify that $\KK_N$ and $\KK^\prec_N$ with (order preserving) bp-injections as morphisms are \fra classes, and so, in particular, every partial automorphism of their respective \fra limits can be extended to a bp-automorphism.
+It is easy to verify that $\KK_N$ ($\KK^\prec_N$) with (order preserving) bp-injections as morphisms are also \fra classes.
+Moreover, for $N=\NN$, the ordering $\prec$ regarded as an ordering of balls in $\Ury^\prec_N$, is dense when restricted to any family $\PP(B)$.
+On the other hand, for finite $N$, the rigidity of $\prec$ restricted to $\PP(B)$ implies that for any balls $B, B'$ in $\Ury^\prec_N$, there is a unique $\prec$-preserving bijection between $\PP(B)$ and $\PP(B')$.

 \begin{proposition} Let $(X,d_X)$, $(Y,d_Y)$ be ultrametric spaces, and let $\Phi:X \rightarrow Y$ be a bijection.
-The following are equivalent: \begin{enumerate} \item $\Phi$ is a bp-bijection, \item $\Phi$ is a bijection, and $B' \in \PP(B)$ iff $\Phi[B'] \in \PP(\Phi[B])$ for any balls $B,B$ in $X$, \item $d_X(x,y)<d_X(y,z)$ iff $d_Y(\Phi(x),\Phi(y))<d_Y(\Phi(y),\Phi(z))$ for any $x,y,z \in X$. \end{enumerate} \end{proposition}
+The following are equivalent: \begin{enumerate} \item $\Phi$ is a bp-bijection, \item $\Phi$ is a bijection, and $B' \in \PP(B)$ iff $\Phi[B'] \in \PP(\Phi[B])$ for any balls $B,B'$ in $X$, \item $d_X(x,y)<d_X(y,z)$ iff $d_Y(\Phi(x),\Phi(y))<d_Y(\Phi(y),\Phi(z))$ for any $x,y,z \in X$. \end{enumerate} \end{proposition}

 \begin{proof} To prove that (1) implies (2), suppose that $\Phi$ is a bp-bijection, $B' \in \PP(B)$, and $B' \neq B$ but there is a ball $D$ such that $D \supsetneq \Phi[B]$, and $D$ is disjoint from $\Phi[B']$.
 Then $\Phi^{-1}[D]$ is a ball, and $\Phi^{-1}[D] \supsetneq B$, so $\Phi^{-1}[D] \supseteq B'$.
 But this would mean that $\Phi$ is not a bijection, a contradiction.